Wednesday, 10 February 2016

 ─ "Then be welcome, Luke, and do not fear.
 I see Lucy’s eyes shining and I want to continue seeing her bright and happy."

 ─ "Thank you, Olivia.
-Never will I do any harm to your daughter.
+Never will I hurt your daughter.
 I will always love her.
 And I will take care of her.
 I promise you."

 ─ "What can I answer, my daughter?
-Luke, I hardly know you, but I can see in the background a wonderful man.
-I always dreamed that my daughter had one day a partner really chosen by her heart, option that I did not have.
-Yesterday when I saw you I could not imagine even remotely that it could be you but now I know that you are my son-in-law.
+Luke, I hardly know you, but I can see deep inside you a wonderful man.
+I always dreamed that my daughter had one day a partner really chosen by her heart, an option I was not given.
+Yesterday when I saw you I could not imagine it could be you but now I know that you are my son-in-law.
 Welcome then to my family.
 And if you see that for two or three days I cannot speak, do not mind me.
 It has sometimes happened to me.
-But then I will talk to you often lovingly, because you're my daughter's boyfriend and I want to ask you both how things are going."
+But then I will often talk to you lovingly, because you're my daughter's boyfriend and I want to ask you both how things are going."

 ─ "You're great, mom.
 And I have something more to say.
-If you do not understand it, I will understand perfectly.
+If you do not understand, I will take it.
 I've had enough respect of you.
 And Luke also.
 But there is something else.
 Last night Luke and I were trying to conceive a child and maybe you are soon a grandmother."

 ─ "Holy heaven, Lucy, now I can only cry.
-But who am I to say nothing if you want to have a child with him?
-Make of your life what you want to make it; I'm going to give you my blessing."
+But who am I to say anything if you want to have a child with him?
+Make your life what you want to make it; I'm going to give you my blessing."

-The three were a while crying and talking about the creature that would make the family bigger, thinking of names, imagining him run and play in the streets or in a house, taking care of his education and his future.
-Olivia only added that of all that she wanted to participate.
+The three continued for a while crying and talking about the creature that would make the family bigger, thinking of names, imagining him run and play in the streets or in a house, taking care of his education and his future.
+Olivia only added that she wanted to take part in all that.

 Then Luke walked away.
 He had told Lucy that since that November 19 it was Sunday, and his brother didn't have to go to college, he would enter the house in Knightsbridge Street to change clothes and speak with James.
 In two hours he would go with her for the first time to the street.
 Now I have a wife, a mother and soon I will have a child.
-Come on, Luke, do not chicken out, be encouraged while climbing the stairs and enter our house.
+Come on, Luke, do not chicken out, he encouraged himself while climbing the stairs and entering his house.
 Not correct, he changed it; my new home is above and opposite.
 I will enter my brother's house.
-And there was James, sitting on the sofa and reading a book.
-When he saw him he looked at him surprised by the new clothes Luke was wearing.
+And there James was, sitting on the sofa and reading a book.
+When he saw his brother he looked at him surprised by the new clothes Luke was wearing.

 ─ "Hi, James.
-I know that you see me arrive with different clothes.
-Now I tell you.
-It is a loan of Lucy, the most beautiful woman in the world.
+I know that you're watching me arrive with different clothes.
+Now I'll tell you.
+It is Lucy who has lent me, the most beautiful woman in the world.
 First I'm going to take a shower and change my clothes.
 Good, and I will burn some things that I do not wish to be one more minute in this house.
 Then I will speak with you."

-Twenty minutes later there was Luke back, dressed in his old clothes.
-His brother had noticed how he burned the recent ones, some books, some stickers, in some chimney, by the smoke surely that of the kitchen.
+Twenty minutes later there was Luke again, dressed in his old clothes.
+His brother had noticed how he burned the recent ones, some books and stickers in a chimney, surely that of the kitchen, watching the smoke.

 ─ "Here I am again, brother.
-This past day my life has been transformed.
+Yesterday my life has been transformed.
 And I'll tell you.
 But first and foremost, I want to ask you a question and do not be afraid to answer.
 Be honest, James.
 The question is: what have you thought of me the last six months?"

 ─ "I was afraid to talk to you of what I thought, because I wasn't sure that you would answer.
-But to see you bald, with those clothes with which yesterday you went out of here, and listening to your comments, I thought that --and he was brave and finally told him – you were a skinhead, weren’t you?"
+But seeing you bald, with those clothes with which yesterday you left home, and listening to your comments, I thought that --and he was brave and finally told him – you were a skinhead, weren’t you?"

 ─ "I was actually a skinhead.
 I appreciate your sincerity, James.
 I was really rotten.
 But I am no longer that.
 I will never again be a bald man, as I will say it from now on.
 Look how rotten I was that yesterday I climbed Knights Hill with intentions, nor I myself know with what intentions, but they could have been even murderous.
-And suddenly life came to me calling me with force.
-And now I'm going to stay as a beggar over there in front, because I have mates, I have a partner and soon I may have a child.
+And suddenly life came to me calling me strongly.
+And now I'm going to stay as a beggar up there, because I have mates, I have a partner and soon I may have a child.
 Now I will tell you all, James, but do not suffer because your brother is a beggar.
 Suffer in any case if someday once again he is the son of a bitch that I have been and don't want to be again.
 Begging is very respectable."

 ─ "I will not be contrary, Luke.
-Tell me with no hurry what you want to tell me, that your brother will understand and respect you.
-Now speak, and when you want, you stop, but knowing that everything you want to tell I'm going to listen without ever being a hindrance in the happiness of my brother"
+Tell me calmly anything you want to tell me, for your brother will understand and respect you.
+Now speak, and whenever you want, you can stop, but knowing that everything you want to tell me I'm going to listen without ever being a hindrance in my brother's happiness"

 ─ "I will summarize my life since May."

-And Luke then began to refer to him a shady story, from his meeting with Brian Philisey and the football match he went up to the day before.
+And Luke then began to tell him a shady story, from his meeting with Brian Philisey and the football match he had attended till he reached the day before.
 His brother saw him crying and finally told him.

 ─ "I'm glad that you're telling me.
 I didn't know what to tell you, Luke.
 Now go to yesterday.
 I understand that everything is already past and any future you've chosen will be understood by your brother.
 Nothing I will object to the facts that you have a partner or that you want to be a beggar."

 ─ "I do nothing but cry, James.
 Lucy’s mother has told me something similar.
-I've been a few months disregarding everyone and suddenly I just receive understanding."
+I've been for a few months despising everyone and suddenly I only get comprehension in return."

 ─ "I want to meet my sister-in-law.
-I guess that they will not object that I go there tonight."
+I guess they will not object to my going up there tonight."

-─ "I already had dinner with them yesterday.
-I don't know if they eat always at the same time.
+─ "I had dinner with them yesterday night.
+I don't know whether they always eat at the same time.
 But come at 9.
-I want you to know Lucy.
-And now I come to tell you what happened to me yesterday."
+I want you to meet Lucy.
+And now I will tell you what happened to me yesterday."

-He began to tell it all from the innocent kiss of Miguel and John’s in the square of St Paul's, the first way up to Knights Hill, the words Miguel addressed him, back to Churchway and the conversation with the bald people, second way up, the fight, Sebastian’s arrest, up to Lucy coming with her aura of redhead star and everything changed.
-Night of love with her and conception of a child, breakfast with his mother-in-law and his firm decision to continue with them.
+He began to tell everything from Miguel and John’s innocent kiss in St Paul's square, the first way up to Knights Hill, the words Miguel had addressed him, back to Churchway and the conversation with the bald men, his second way up, the fight, Sebastian’s arrest, up to Lucy coming with her aura of redhead star and how everything had changed.
+A night of love with her and the conception of a child, breakfast with his mother-in-law and his firm decision to continue with them.
 And there he finally stopped.

 ─ "It is a beautiful story.
 I really have to meet my neighbors.
 Wait for me tonight.
 And do not fear me.
 I only have to go out to the balcony to see you.
 Go on with your life, Luke".

-─ "Now I go, James.
+─ "Now I leave you, James.
 Lucy and I have to go to the street.
 Tonight I will tell you how it has been.
 Thank you for everything."

 And he went back to Lucy, who was waiting for him and she took him to St Mary.
 Near the Church where once his father had worked.
 What an irony, dad, he thought, I'm where you were.
 Where our family started now begins mine.
 And there sitting next to Lucy, as he has told me, he felt a little shame, but he was never ashamed of being accompanied by that beautiful and brave woman.
-She also talked to him about them all; that Olivia would speak with the others to tell them that Luke was there, that they were a couple and that they would surely have a child.
+She also talked to him about them all; told him how Olivia would speak with the others to tell them that Luke was one of them now, that they were a couple and they would probably have a child.
 And he was knowing why, and not only Lucy, none wanted to go away from the street, not if some of them remained there.
-But that first day, as much as they tried, they did not get food.
-Then they would have dinner with the others, but they did not succeed in the street.
-It was an exception that they were there.
+But that first day, hard as they tried, they did not get any food.
+Then they would have dinner with the others, but they did not succeed on the streets.
+It was an exception that they were all there.
 But I will tell you why later.
-For Luke it was a successful first day, he was getting to know this life and his fellow mates a little better and he took the irrevocable decision of staying longer definitely there.
+For Luke it was a successful first day, he was getting to know this life and his new mates a little better and he took the irrevocable decision of staying longer definitely there.
 Extremely tired, hungry but with increasingly clear ideas, they decided to return to the hill.
-When they arrived, only there was Mistress Oakes.
-The others would be arriving little by little, but she spoke to him.
+When they arrived, only Mistress Oakes was there.
+The others would arrive little by little, but she spoke to him.

 -"Welcome, Luke to this second dinner with us, and to the time you wish to stay here.
-Olivia told us all and the truth is that the six want you already.
-Is a delight to see you smile and see the joy in the eyes of my granddaughter, because so I call her."
+Olivia told us all and the truth is that the six of us like you now.
+Is a pleasure to see you smile and see the joy in my granddaughter's eys, because so I call her."

 ─ "It is a pleasure to be your mate, Mistress Oakes.
-Something has Lucy told me of you, some of your story, of every story.
+Something Lucy has told me of you, some of your story, of every story.
 I like to know that you're the daughter of a priest, like me.
-And I am sure that your parents were like mine, simple people, extraordinary people, that gave it all for us, and that, with greater or lesser faith, they gave us their beliefs, their vision of the world.
+And I am sure that your parents were like mine, simple people, extraordinary people, who gave us everything, and with greater or lesser faith, they also gave us their beliefs, their vision of the world.
 It will be a pleasure to talk to you carefully of them and of whatever comes up."

-While they were speaking Olivia returned, who gave a kiss not only to Lucy, also to Luke, which he gave back.
-Immediately returned Miguel and John, and in a few minutes also Bruce, as usual well stocked.
+As they were speaking, Olivia returned and who gave a kiss not only to Lucy, also to Luke, which he gave back.
+Immediately Miguel and John returned, and in a few minutes also Bruce, as usual well stocked.
 Dinner would not be scarce for them and also that night they would eat without fog.
 They made a bonfire and he sat next to Lucy and the others sat around.
-And he came to know many anecdotes and part of the story of all that they were telling.
-The six assured him their friendship, and that it was a pleasure for them Luke’s presence there.
+And he knew then many anecdotes and part of the story of all of them, which they were telling.
+The six assured him their friendship, and repeated Luke’s presence there was a pleasure for them.
 Luke was loosening up and talking with them.
-They were about to finish dinner when he saw his brother on the balcony of the house of Knightsbridge Street.
-He beckoned to him that he could come up.
+They were about to finish dinner when he saw his brother on the balcony of his house in Knightsbridge Street.
+He beckoned to him to come up.
 And in five minutes, James came up the hill and sat down with everyone.

 ─ "This is my brother, James Prancitt." - Luke introduced him.
-And everyone then went on to say their names.
+And everyone then introduced themselves.

 ─ "Let me kiss you, Lucy - said James-.
 I can see that we are now brother and sister-in-law.
 And I live opposite.
 Whenever you need anything, come upstairs to my house to ask me for it.
-Otherwise, you're more beautiful even than I thought.
+In addition, you're more beautiful than I thought.
 But my brother has been good at describing you."

 ─ "Luke has also been all day talking to me about you.
 It seems that you love him very much and I am quite pleased.
 It will be a pleasure, James, to be your sister-in-law."